The Log Window

 - There are options for modifying the width of individual columns, to be found on the Right-Click Menu (see below).
-You can also resize them by click-and-drag of the invisible dividers between the header items.
-This will not work in the log itself.
+You can also resize them by click-and-drag of the invisible dividers between the header items in the header row.

 - Click on the heading of any column to sort the log by that column.
 Click the header of the datestamp column (“MM-DD HH:MM”) to return to normal log order.